NathanKewley/Japanese/README.md

 | [がる](Grammar/helper_verbs/がる.md)    | `がる` is used to talk about what someone else might feel or want |
 | [られる](Grammar/helper_verbs/られる.md) | Receptive Helper - Used to indicate somethng was done to something/someone else. |
 | [ない](Grammar/helper_verbs/ない.md)     | Negative Form - used to say something is not |

+## To Reorganise

+> [!NOTE]
+> Everything from here is a bit of a mess on this page and needs to be re-organised.
+The whole thing really needs to be re-organised a bit.

 ### Nouns